karenpayneoregon/enum-tips/SortByColumnNameApp/readme.md

 In this article, learn how to perform order by using Entity Framework Core where order by are dynamic on navigation properties.

-Our model will be a slimmed down version of NorthWind2022 used in [NorthWind2022Library](https://github.com/karenpayneoregon/ef-core-6-tips/tree/master/NorthWind2022Library) class project

 ![Short North Wind](assets/ShortNorthWind.png)